Top 10 Reasons Homes Don’t Sell and How to Avoid Those Mistakes

 Zillow’s CEO, Spencer Rascoff, recently sold his home for forty percent less than Zillow’s Zestimate.

-Solution – It is critical to look at what the current competition is for the subject property, what similar properties have recently sold, and in what direction the market is heading.
+Solution – It is critical to look at the current competition for the subject property, what similar properties have recently sold, and in what direction the market is heading.

 The most motivated buyers are looking at the market and inventory numerous times a day and know exactly what homes are selling for and all of the properties for sale.

-Interviewing agents and finding one that is aware of all of these things will help get the home sold in the quickest time frame.
+Interviewing agents and finding one that is aware of all of these things will help get the home sold quickly.

 “Our home, priced at $1,225,000 was on the market for ONE YEAR with a local realtor without any offers......
 Amit sold it in 34 days at a price we were very happy with.”